Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are specific and point well to 'food'.
-They cover various aspects like social enjoyment, nutritional value, preparation, sensory experience, cultural significance, and emotional connection.
-There is no direct use of the answer word or obvious synonyms.
-The clues are distinct and explore different facets of the concept.
+The clues are highly specific to the concept of developing deep emotional bonds and relationships between individuals, using varied phrasing to describe courtship, affection, and connection without using the answer word or its direct synonyms.
+They effectively highlight the core elements of the genre.

 ✅ Strengths:
 - Generally specific and relate to correct answer